albertomurillo/Stouts.rabbitmq/README.md

 #### Usage

-Add `Stouts.rabbitmq` to your roles and set vars in your playbook file.
+Add `albertomurillo.rabbitmq` to your roles and set vars in your playbook file.

 Example: